 - You may need to cut back your alcohol and caffeine intake.
-(These increase the risk of abnormal heart rhythms.)
+(These can increase the risk of abnormal heart rhythms.)

 When should I call my healthcare provider?

 See a healthcare provider right away if you have severe symptoms like chest pain or severe shortness of breath.
-If your symptoms are gradually increasing, see your healthcare provider soon.
+If your symptoms are gradually increasing, see your provider soon.

 Key points about restrictive cardiomyopathy